elysemontano/elyse-lecture-notes/github/github-workflow.md

 This time around since I am on a different branch than main, I want to push up to the branch and NOT to main.

 Now if I head to GitHub, I don't see my changes because I am only showing main currently.
 There is a drop down menu that I can view the different branches, and also I see this banner that shows I just pushed some work to a branch.
 Let's follow this banner to *compare and pull request*, I am prompted to submit a pull request.
-We are going to hold of on that step for right now.
+We are going to hold off on that step for right now.

 ## Switching Drivers
 So now that I have made these changes, but I am pair programming and it is time for us to switch roles.
 My partner is going to need accesss to this code I just wrote.